 Must all FT employee’s with retreat rights to the craft be allowed to retreat before PTR’s in the MVS and Clerk craft and PTF’s in function 1 as well as in all offices level 21 and above can be converted to full-time under the NTFT MOU?

-ANSWER:
+ANSWER: Yes.

 Article 12.5.C.5.(a).5 obligates an APWU represented employee excessed into a non-APWU represented craft within the installation to “be returned at the first opportunity.”
 What happens if the “first opportunity” is to a NTFT duty assignment with less than 40 hours/week or more than 44 hours?